Worcester Cathedral: Civil War

 During the Civil War, the cathedral was used to store arms, possibly as early as September 1642.
 Worcester declared itself for the Crown and was quickly occupied by extra Royalist forces, who were using the building to store munitions when the Earl of Essex briefly retook the city after a skirmish on its outskirts.
 The Parliamentary troops then ransacked the Cathedral building.
 Stained glass was smashed and the organ destroyed, along with library books and monuments.

 The See was abolished during the Commonwealth and the Protectorate, approximately 1646–1660.
 The bell tower was demolished in 1647 and the building used as a prison in the aftermath of the 1651 battle.

 Victorian to present

 In the 1860s, the cathedral was subject to major restoration work planned by Sir George Gilbert Scott and A. E. Perkins.

-An image of the cathedral's west facade appeared on the reverse of the Series E British £20 note commemorating Sir Edward Elgar, issued between 1999 and 2007, remaining in circulation as legal tender until 30 June 2010.
+An image of the cathedral's west facade appeared on the reverse of the Series E British £20 note commemorating the composer Sir Edward Elgar, whose musical studies began in the cathedral's music library in the late 19th century.
+It was issued between 1999 and 2007, remaining in circulation as legal tender until 30 June 2010.